WE ARE COMMITTED TO MAKING HOMEBIRTH CARE ACCESSIBLE & AFFORDABLE TO AS MANY PEOPLE AS POSSIBLE.

 Follow ups: 30 minute appointments for cycle chart reviews, lab interpretation, and planning next steps, priced by sliding scale, see “gyn care” pricing

-In-home intrauterine insemination: IUI procedure is billed on a sliding scale.
+In-home intrauterine insemination: IUI procedure is billed on a sliding scale from $160-$400.
 There is a $150 fee for sperm washing (fresh sample only).
 A $50 deposit is required the month of your insemination that goes towards the overall fee.
 Up to 45 minutes of travel time included.
 Travel times over 30 minutes will be billed at $30 per 15 additional minutes of travel.

-• Heather is in network with The Lactation Network (TLN) and Medicaid and is able to bill most major insurances, meaning that the out-of-pocket cost for clients will be minimal, if any.
+• Our IBCLC, Heather, is in network with The Lactation Network (TLN) and Medicaid and is able to bill most major insurances, meaning that the out-of-pocket cost for clients will be minimal, if any.
 Click the link above to check eligibility and get pre-approved for visits!

 If your insurance is not in network we can provide a bill for potential reimbursement.
 The cost for out-of-network visits is listed below;